Presented below is a non-exhaustive list of other sources publishing related content that I find exceptional.

 Center on Global Energy Policy (CGEP) – CGEP is housed by Columbia University’s School of International and Public Affairs, and aims to enable public and private sector leaders to make informed choices about the most pressing energy issues.
 It provides independent, nonpartisan analyses and facilitates education and information-sharing.

-Marginal Revolution University – Ryan’s go-to source for links to explanations of basic economic topics.
+Marginal Revolution University – My go-to source for links to explanations of basic economic topics.
 Founded by Tyler Cowen and Alex Tabarrok, the website provides multiple textbooks worth of economic concepts via short, engaging videos.
 The name comes from their model of teaching how to think on the margin, one idea and one person at a time.